 It is an appealing concept to achieve a breast enhancement by using fat taken from elsewhere on your body, such as from the buttocks or thighs.

-The concept is that your own fat will ultimately be the best implant to achieve breast enhancement or breast augmentation.
-A silicone implant has in the past been the first choice for breast augmentation and those implants can have problems associated with them in the short and longer term.
+The concept is that your own fat will ultimately be the best implant to achieve a fuller breast.
+A silicone implant has usually been the first choice for breast enlargements, however those implants can sometimes have problems associated with them in the short and longer term.

 The technique of fat transfer for breast augmentation involves the application of a special form of suction bra for a number of weeks to increase the laxity in the skin.
 This bra is known as a Brava.